 Expectation: Cell phones and smart watches are not allowed in any examination; however, teachers have the discretion to allow devices in class as a learning tool if they feel it is appropriate.
 Students are to abide by each teacher's individual policy.
+Students are not permitted to take video or pictures without the permission of that person.
+Cyberbullying, harassment, and bullying are taken very seriously at Hilltop, since it creates a negative, unsafe environment and culture, which affects the learning of students.
+As a result, infractions of this nature are taken seriously and will be dealt with on an individual basis.
+Students are forbidden to take video footage of physical altercations or any altercation that prohibits the learning and safe culture exhibited at Hilltop High School.

 Why?: The classroom is a place for learning.
 Cell phones may have applications which may be useful in class, i.e. calculators, language translators and/or internet access.
 Phone calls and text messaging must be done outside of class time.
 Emergent issues can be called into the office.
-There is also a concern regarding cell phone cameras, therefore it becomes a privacy issue.
+There is also a concern regarding cell phone cameras, they are a privacy issue.
 Such items must remain out of examinations.
-We encourage students not to bring valuable items to school.
+We also encourage students not to bring valuable items to school.